rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 Misusing my DMCA inbox is a bannable offense.
 Depending on your abuse, you may also be subject to legal penalties.
 #### 12.5.2: Safe harbor for actual DMCA notices

 You are not violating section 12.5.0 if you send me in good faith a real, actual DMCA notice (or a real, actual DMCA counter-notice), and you try in good faith to fufill the requirements set out by the DMCA, no matter whether your notice is legitimate or not.
+You are not violating Section 12.5.0 if you send me in good faith an appeal related to my Discord bot.
 You are also not violating section 12.5.0 if you send me something along the lines of "Hello!
 I am [Name] from [Entity], and I found content at [PLACES] that we own.
 Please remove such content immediately or we will send a DMCA notice to you.
 Thank you!"

 Section 12.5.2 applies only to the extent that it is a safe harbor protecting you from the provisions of section 12.5.0, and does not supercede the DMCA, federal law, Discord's ToS, or other related provisions.